Start safeguarding your credit

 You can check your FICO® Score through online banking portals, credit bureaus, loan archives, and more.
 Go a step beyond by proactively safeguarding your credit and finances with LifeLock Standard.

-A person learns how to check their FICO score on their computer.
+Someone checking their FICO score on their phone and computer.

 FICO, which stands for Fair Isaac Corporation, uses data analytics while reviewing credit reports to create your credit score.
 And despite popular belief, checking your FICO credit score yourself doesn’t lower it.
-Our guide will show you five different ways to access your FICO Score, break down the factors that generate your score, and share tips on how to increase it.
+Our guide will show you five ways to access your FICO Score, break down the factors that affect your score, and share tips on increasing it.

 A graphic shares the five ways to check your FICO score.